hyperledger-labs/splice/cluster/README.md

 3. Add a parameter named `run-job`, with one of the following values:
    * `deploy-devnet` - Reset the state of `DevNet` and deploy a new code set.
    * `deploy-testnet` - Reset the state of `TestNet` and deploy a new code set.
-   * `deploy-testnet-preview` - Reset the state of `TestNet Preview` and deploy a new code set.
+   * `deploy-cidaily-testnet` - Reset the state of `CIDaily TestNet` and deploy a new code set.
-4. When deploying a network that bootstraps from ACS and participant identities dumps (such as `TestNet` and `TestNet Preview`), you might need to override the default bootstrapping config using an additional `bootstrapping-config` parameter.
+4. When deploying a network that bootstraps from ACS and participant identities dumps (such as `TestNet` and `CIDaily TestNet`), you might need to override the default bootstrapping config using an additional `bootstrapping-config` parameter.
 See [Bootstrapping from a Cluster Data Dump](#bootstrapping-from-a-cluster-data-dump).
 5. Observe progress of the job via the CI console.

 #### Optional deployment settings